turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 And I click "Create Artist"
 Then I should see the artist name and image on the page
 ```

-Check out a new branch: `git checkout -b implement-artists`

 Make a folder for features: `mkdir spec/features` and then create a test: `touch spec/features/user_creates_an_artist_spec.rb`